Greece travel guide

 LGBT+ travellers

-Same-sex sexual relations are legal in Greece and civil unions between same-sex couples have been legal since 2015 and same sex marriage was legalised in February 2024.
+Same-sex sexual activity is legal in Greece, and civil unions between same-sex couples have been legal since 2015.
 The age of consent in Greece is 15, this applies to partners of both the same sex and opposite sex.
 Transgender people are able to change their legal gender.
 Anti-discrimination and hate speech laws apply to gender identity.

-Public attitudes towards same-sex sexual activity vary throughout the country; showing affection in public by same-sex couples may be frowned upon, especially in rural areas.
+Public attitudes towards same-sex couples vary throughout the country.
+Couples showing affection in public may be frowned on, especially in rural areas.
+Attitudes are generally more welcoming in Athens and on many Greek islands.

 Military service

-Men, aged 19 and above, born to a Greek national parent may have military service obligations, regardless of any other nationality they hold.
-Authorities can prevent you leaving Greece until you complete military service obligations.
+Men aged 19 and above, born to a Greek national, may have military service obligations, regardless of any other nationality they hold.
+The authorities can stop you leaving Greece until you complete military service.

 Using cameras or approaching sensitive locations

-It is illegal to approach or take photos or videos of military installations, vehicles or buildings at any time.
-The Greek authorities will arrest and possibly prosecute anyone doing so.
-Certain border areas are also militarily sensitive.
-Although you can visit these areas, you should avoid taking photos or video footage.
+It is illegal to approach or take photos or videos of military installations, vehicles or buildings.
+The authorities will arrest and possibly prosecute anyone doing so.
+Border areas are also militarily sensitive.
+If you visit such areas, do not take photos or videos.

 Outdoor activities and adventure tourism